 1 tsp. vanilla

-5. Bake for about 1 hour on the middle rack until golden brown and crisp.
+Bake for about one hour on the middle rack until golden brown and crisp.
 Set aside to cool, and then remove from the pan.

-6. In a standing mixer with paddle attachment, whip yogurt and beat in the sugar and honey.
-Continue beating until light and fluffy, about 3 minutes.
+In a standing mixer with paddle attachment, whip yogurt and beat in the sugar and honey.
+Continue beating until light and fluffy, about three minutes.

-9. Leave the cheesecake in the oven for 1 hour after baking.
+Leave the cheesecake in the oven for one hour after baking.
 Remove and let cool to room temperature.
-Chill in the fridge for at least 4 hours.
+Chill in the fridge for at least four hours.